 One participant remarked, “While veterans are celebrated for holding guns, women are often forgotten for sacrificing their bodies for independence.”

-The campaign concludes today, International Human Rights Day, with hundreds of signatures from students, veterans, leaders, and government officials.
-Pirilampu plans to submit the petition alongside a draft reparations law before year-end.
+The campaign concludes today, International Human Rights Day, with confirmed five members of Parliament having attended various screening, and 700 signatures gathered from students, veterans, leaders, and government officials.
+Pirilampu plans to submit the petition alongside a draft reparations law in the coming months, with the support of Centro Nacional Chega!
+(CNC) of Timor-Leste and the Global Survivors Fund (GSF).

-For further information on Bukae program, please visit here and here.
+For further information on Bukae program and Pirilampu, please visit here, here, and here.